newtonkwan/Insight_DE/README.md

 ## Motivation
 The right words make all the difference.

-Great Work is a text-based similarity pipeline for 45 million academic research papers that presents abstracts with the highest citations and tests their similarity using a the Levenshtein distance so you can answer questions such as:
+Great Work is a text-based similarity pipeline for 45 million academic research papers that presents abstracts with the highest citations and tests their similarity using a the Levenshtein distance to answer questions such as:

 1) What do abstracts from the best papers look like?
 2) How can I write my abstract so more people will read my paper?